Harshit875/MovieApp/README.md

 ##### POST-

-https://localhost:7008/api/Movies/CreateMovie - To create a movie
+https://localhost:7008/api/Movies/CreateMovie - To create a movie with actors and producer

 https://localhost:7008/api/Actors/CreateActor - To Create an actor